kvenkita/sahyadri/readme.md

 # Sahyadri

-A RStudio theme inspired by the beautiful [Western Ghats](https://en.wikipedia.org/wiki/Western_Ghats) of India
+Dark RStudio theme inspired by the beautiful [Western Ghats](https://en.wikipedia.org/wiki/Western_Ghats) of India

 ![](example.png)

 This dark theme combines distinct hues of the tropical rainforests and highlands of South-Western India.
-The theme is designed for rmarkdown documents and presentations with focus on clearly distinguishing markdown, r code, text and comments.
+The theme is designed for rmarkdown documents and presentations with focus on clearly distinguishing markdown, r code (numbers, strings, signs), text and comments.

 The theme will work for RStudio version 1.2 +